In this article we want to take a look at the top hydration bladders, aka hydration reservoirs, for hiking in 2023.

 We touched on the main items to consider in the buying advice section at the top of this page.
-However, we also did an article on how to buy a hydration bladder, which will walk you through everything you should consider before making a purchase decision.
+However, we also did an article giving buying advice, which will walk you through everything you should consider before making a purchase decision.

 Q2.
-What is the difference between a hydration pack and a hydration bladder?
+What is the difference between a hydration pack and a hydration bladder / reservoir?

-When you buy only a hydration bladder, you are buying that to utilize in conjunction with a separate day pack i.e. not an all in one unit from one manufacturer.
+When you buy only a bladder, you are buying that to utilize in conjunction with a separate pack i.e. not an all in one unit from one manufacturer.

-For the purposes of hiking, we recommend buying the hydration bladder separate to your day pack, but be sure to get a good day pack that is compatible with hydration reservoirs i.e. it has a hydration pouch for the bladder, a H2O port, etc.
+For the purposes of hiking, we recommend buying the bladder separate to your day pack, but be sure to get a good day pack that is compatible with a hydration reservoir i.e. it has a hydration pouch for the bladder, a H2O port, etc.

-Also, there are hydration bladder cleaning kits which you can get which are also a very viable cleaning option.
+Also, there are cleaning kits which you can get which also provide a very helpful and viable cleaning option.

 We provide the above as a guideline for what we do, but as always, use your common sense to decide how often you feel you need to clean your hydration bladder 🙂 If it’s looking nasty after a use, for whatever reason, give it a good clean.

 Q4.
-Is a hydration bladder with a pressurized engine better than a standard hydration bladder?
+Is a bladder with a pressurized engine better than a standard one?

 Be clear on what you plan to use your hydration bladder for, and that will answer this question for you.

 Q5.
-My hydration bladder has a nasty plastic taste, what can I do to remove it?
+My hydration reservoir has a nasty plastic taste, what can I do to remove it?

 As per question 2 above, go through the soaking in salt process a couple of times, and then try a final soak with denture tablets.
 That may help.
+Check out this article too for more tips on how to remove a plastic taste from a bladder.
 Sometimes though, the plastic taste is just part of the material.